-Occasionally, I walk into an assignment to do an environmental portrait for a magazine or an editorial headshot for a corporation and it is like a kid walking into a candy store with an unlimited amount of cash in their pocket.
+Occasionally, I walk into an assignment to do an environmental portrait for a magazine or a corporation and it is like a kid walking into a candy store with an unlimited amount of cash in their pocket.
 There are so many backgrounds to work with that include beautiful architecture, funky angles, cool lighting and of course stunning artwork.
 Just a little something to add dimension and interest to the shot while at the same time being relevant to the subject I am photographing.

 But then again, there are a handful of cases when I go in to do a portrait and there is little to nothing that catches my eye and most certainly would not capture the attention of the reader.
 Thankfully, my mother always inspired me to make something from nothing.
 I always thought she was being obsessively frugal when she was unimpressed by the strong cases I could make in support of hooking me up with the newest whatever was cool at the time novelty but apparently she wanted me to have a little fun with the best toy that would always be available to me: my imagination.

 I owe her.
 Big time.
 Especially when I consider all of the places I have walked into that initially seem like they have close to nothing to offer that would serve as an interesting background.
 But from a professional photographer’s perspective, there is no such thing as uninteresting.
 So, in honor of my mom, here are a few tips on how I make a little something from nothing.

 1.)
 Change the way You Look At It

 We are consistently looking at our environment at eye-level and the subject of primary importance is typically centered in our focal range.
 Instead, change it up and shoot from different angles while keeping the subject off-center.

 2.)
 Frame Using Foreground and Background